Despite overwhelming statistics that people feel animal testing is wrong, animal experiments continue to happen all over the world.

 I first found out about animal testing in 2012 while studying at university.
 I discovered that the United States, Japan, and China conduct the most animal testing, with the United Kingdom falling much lower on the list.

 In fact, the UK has some of the strictest laws surrounding animal testing.
-This is certainly good news, but I’ve found that animal experiments still cause animals pain and distress despite regulations surrounding this practice.
+This is certainly good news, but I’ve found that even cruelty-free animal experimentation can still cause animals pain and distress despite regulations surrounding this practice.

 1. Your taxes pay for animal testing

 In many countries, taxpayer dollars fund the majority of animal experiments that are part of government research.
-This research usually includes pharmaceutical products but may also include pesticide research, medical research, and other experiments.
+This research usually includes pharmaceutical products but the use of animals is also common in pesticide research, medical research, and other experiments.

 2. Charities you support conduct animal testing